SKU: 2730-1

 The glass is mouth-blown opal glass, formerly called milk glass.
 Commonly available in white color.
 Opal glass diffuses light softly, effectively and evenly.
 The surface of our glass is glossy, but can also be satin or matte.

-Shoemaker lamp large white shade black cord
+Shoemaker lamp small white shade white cord

 The cobbler’s lamp was, alongside the simple porcelain lamp holders, the first real indoor luminaire for electric light.